deltastreaminc/dbt-deltastream/tests/functional/adapter/README.md

 3. **Session Cleanup** (`tests/conftest.py`):
    - At the end of the session, `clean_database_with_children()` removes all resources
    - Handles dependencies correctly (drops relations before schemas, schemas before databases)
-   - Also runs a final cleanup hook (`pytest_sessionfinish`) to catch any orphaned databases

 ### Fixtures